batubyte/PieHack/README.md

    - Use the Pico to debug other microcontrollers via JTAG for hardware hacking.

 ### 10. **Physical Security Hacking**

+**Hardware:**
+- **[Raspberry Pi Pico WH](https://www.raspberrypi.com/products/raspberry-pi-pico/?variant=raspberry-pi-pico-wh)**: The Pico with pre-soldered headers, great for prototyping and working with sensors or external hardware for security testing.
+- **[Raspberry Pi Pico 2 WH](https://www.raspberrypi.com/products/raspberry-pi-pico-2/?variant=pico-2-wh)**: The newer Pico 2 with pre-soldered headers for easier connectivity and more powerful hacking projects.
 - Control RFID locks or test security systems using the Pico.

 ---